DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "And much more.
 Albaricoque's technology is unrivaled."

  "I expected to perceive dark magics.
 But I can feel the knowledge."
-Twilight allowed a part of her real selves, both the person and the God, emerge from the Wheels of the World, just to bathe in the feeling.
+Twilight allowed a part of her real selves, both the person and the God, emerge from the Wheels of the World, just to bask in the feeling.
 She had almost forgotten its warmth.

 The town of Albaricoque neared closer and closer, an island of glass and steel and -much to her pleasure- machined aluminum[^Alum] floating calmly in the water .
-It had bubbles for docks, where sirens would allow or deny entrance to any newcomer and, if they allowed it, take ships into the bubbles and take them to the town's underwater entrances.
-Because of this slums had grown on the edge for all who were waiting passage or had been denied, although they were only slums compared to what Twilight felt in side- the external city looked lively, and not unlike Landly.
+It had bubbles for docks, where sirens would allow or deny entrance to any newcomer and, if they allowed it, take ships into the bubbles and then into the town's underwater entrances.
+Because of this slums had grown on the edge for all who were waiting passage or had been denied, although they were only slums compared to what Twilight felt in side- the external city looked lively, and not unlike Arabesco.

  "It'll be a good start."